awwad/uptane/README.md

 ###*WINDOW 5+: the Secondary client(s):*
-(ONLY AFTER THE OTHERS HAVE FINISHED STARTING UP AND ARE HOSTING)
+(ONLY AFTER THE OTHERS HAVE FINISHED STARTING UP AND ARE HOSTING) Here, we start a single Secondary ECU and generate a signed ECU Manifest with information about the "firmware" that it is running, which we send to the Primary.
 ```python
 import demo.demo_secondary as ds
 ds.clean_slate()